AlexGeControl/Visual-Inertial-Odometry/workspace/assignments/12-imu-calibration/README.md

 ---

-**First**, one possible strategy for `interpolation in SE3`, which uses the linear interpolation strategy in corresponding se3, is as follows:
+**First**, one possible strategy for `interpolation in SE3`, which mimics the linear interpolation strategy in se3(see *Matrix Lie Group, State Estimation for Robotics, Timothy D. Barfoot*), is as follows:

 <img src="doc/b-spline-derivation/01-interpolation-in-SE3.png" alt="Interpolation in SE3" width="100%">